Ooops!

 the Ramons conquered the Geeks.
 History call people Romans because they never

-their hair.
+in their hair.
 Julius Caesar extinguished himself on the battlefields of Gaul.
-The

-Ides of March killed him because they thought he was going to be made king.
+The Ides of March killed him because they thought he was going to be made

-Nero was a cruel tyrany who would torture his poor subjects by playing the
+king.
+Nero was a cruel tyrany who would torture his poor subjects by playing

 Then

-Age of Shivery, King Harlod mustarded his troops before the Battle of Hastings,
+the Age of Shivery, King Harlod mustarded his troops before the Battle of

-Joan of Arc was cannonized by George Bernard Shaw, and the victims of the Black
+Hastings, Joan of Arc was cannonized by George Bernard Shaw, and the victims

 In

-was Chaucer, who wrote many poems and verse and also literature.
-Another tale
+time was Chaucer, who wrote many poems and verse and also literature.
+Another

-tells of William Tell, who shot an arrow through an apple while standing on his
+tale tells of William Tell, who shot an arrow through an apple while standing

 The